Astrocal

 Integration

-Paste one script tag into a Custom HTML block and your WordPress site has real-time scheduling.
-No plugin to install, no PHP to write.
+Paste one script tag into a Custom HTML block and your WordPress site takes bookings.
+Real-time availability, Stripe payments, your theme's look.
+Nothing to install or update.

 WordPress scheduling plugins are a mess